Strategic Self-Promotion For Career Advancement

 Individuals contributors also tend to be quite close to their direct managers, which helps their case when it comes to visibility.

-Research has shown clearly that those who get promoted the most among managers are not the ones that spend a lot of time with their team, but those who spend more time networking outside their teams.
+Eye-opening (and little circulated) research on 450 managers revealed that those who get promoted are not the ones that spend a lot of time with their team, but those who spend more time networking outside their teams.

 After all, if you think about it, it makes sense: those beneath you can do little to take you upwards.
 Those around you and, even more, those above you, will take you up.